Joan Rwabyomere: Education

-Joan is a qualified lawyer with Master of Laws(Hons) from Makerere University, Master’s Degree in International Trade and Investment and a Masters of Business Administration in Oil and Gas Management.
+Rwabyomere earned a Master of Laws(Hons) from Makerere University, Master’s Degree in International Trade and Investment and a Masters of Business Administration in Oil and Gas Management.

 Career

-Joan was the deputy Director General of the External Security Organisation (ESO) before being appointed as Uganda’s High Commissioner to London (2006 – 2013), and to Nigeria (2000 – 2005).She has a wealth of experience in politics, management, diplomacy, business and leadership both in the private and public sectors, at national, regional and international levels.
+Rwabyomere was the deputy Director General of the External Security Organisation (ESO) before being appointed as Uganda’s High Commissioner to London (2006 – 2013), and to Nigeria (2000 – 2005).

 She was the Kabarole women representative in the National Resistance Council (1989–1996), Minister of State for Agriculture (1995–1996), Director, Uganda Electricity Board (1989–1995); Chairman, Board of Directors, Uganda Civil Aviation Authority (1989–1995),board member Women in Diplomatic Service, National Enterprise Corporation and Electricity Regulatory Authority; Delegate to the EU–ACP Joint Assembly (1989–1995).

-Contradictions
+Controversies

-Joan was allegedly reported to refuse the NRM party members to use a hall in Uganda House(London) to hold celebrations marking 24 years of their rule in 2010.She is also alleged to have deployed her relative at the High Commission.
+Rwabyomere reportedly refused NRM party members from using a hall in Uganda House(London) to hold celebrations marking 24 years of their rule in 2010.
+She is also alleged to have deployed her relative at the High Commission.